 In May 2017, the FASB issued ASU No. 2017-09, Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting.
 The amendments in ASU No. 2017-09 provide guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting.
-Pursuant to this ASU, an entity should account for the effects of a modification unless all of the following are met: (1) the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the modified award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award immediately before the original award is modified; (2) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified; and (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award immediately before the original award interim periods within those annual periods, beginning after December 15, 2017.
+Pursuant to this ASU, an entity should account for the effects of a modification unless all of the following are met: (1) the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the modified award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award immediately before the original award is modified; (2) the vesting conditions of the modified award are the same as the vesting conditions of the original award is modified; and (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award award immediately before the original award is modified; and (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award award immediately before the original award date is modified.
+ASU No. 2017-09 is effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
 Early adoption is permitted, including adoption in any interim period for which financial statements have not yet been issued or made available for issuance.
-The amendments of this ASU should be applied prospectively to an award modified on or after the adoption date.
-We will adopt the standard beginning in the first quarter of 2018.
-If we encounter a change to the terms or conditions of any of our share-based payment awards is to record the incremental value arising from the change as additional compensation cost.
+The amendments of 2018.
+If we encounter a change to the terms or conditions of any of our share-based payment awards we will evaluate the need to apply modification accounting based on the new guidance.
+The general treatment for modifications of share-based payment awards is to record the incremental value arising from the change as additional compensati

-In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business.
+In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805): C larifying the Definition of a Business.
 This standard clarifies the definition of a business and provides a screen to determine if a set of inputs, processes and outputs is a business.
 The screen requires that when substantially all of the fair value of gross assets acquired (or disposed of) is concentrated in a single identifiable asset or a group of similar identifiable assets, the assets acquired would not be a business.
 Under the new guidance, in order to be considered a business, an acquisition must include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create output.
 In addition, the standard narrows the definition of the term "output" so that it is consistent with how it is described in Topic 606 standards.
 This standard is effective for annual periods beginning after December 15, 2017, including interim periods within that reporting period.
 The Company is currently evaluating the impact this guidance may have on its Consolidated and Combined Financial Statements.